 The Basel Committee has proposed that G-SIBs should have an additional loss absorbency requirement ranging from 1.0% to 2.5% of RWA.
-According to the G-SIB framework in November 2012, Nordea would be subject to a 1% additional requirement.
+Had the G-SIB framework been in place in November 2012, Nordea would have been subject to a 1% additional requirement.
+The additional requirement is determined by the degree of systemic importance as determined by the FSB.
 This additional requirement should also be met by core tier 1 capital.